 And if I stick to the rest of the brochure’s information, in Europe the model was solely offered with the 6-cyl. in 2.2L form with a 118HP output.
 Besides the sedans and wagons, the brochure shows that Toyota made an effort to sell the Ute in the Old Continent, a variant that ceased altogether when the S60 generation appeared in 1970.

-Still, knowing the locals, I’m sure this wagon is going to remain around for a while.
+Still, knowing the locals, I’m sure this Crown is going to remain around for a while.
 Hard work is something at which old Toyotas are quite good at, as long as rust is kept at bay.

 While I took a few photos, I never came across this Crown’s owner.
 So no idea as to the thinking behind the “Misión Cumplida” windshield sticker.
 A fan of some video game I’m not aware of?
 A veteran of the Iraq War?
 (Yeap, there was a small Salvadorian Army unit in support).

 The sticker’s war imagery may be actually more telling of the wagon’s current location.
 After all, the town sits at the foot of the Guazapa volcano, one of the main Guerrilla holdouts during the 1980s Salvadorian Civil War.
-While the town survived relatively unscathed from the whole ordeal, the surroundings were an entirely different matter with aerial bombings in the adjacent volcano being rather common throughout those years.
+While the town survived relatively unscathed from the whole ordeal, the surroundings were an entirely different matter with aerial bombings in the adjacent volcano being the norm throughout those years.

 So the warlike image in the wagon’s windshield was curiously fitting.
 Not that a whole deal from those grim days can be felt nowadays around the town’s quiet and sun-stricken streets.